 The three-way selector the option of using the neck and bridge pickups together.
 On demand, the Ritchie Blackmore Signature Roland Ready Stratocaster version was available, equipped with a Special Design Roland GK-2A additional pickup which turned the guitar into a synth controller.

-The 30 Set Neck Ritchie Blackmore Stratocaster mustn’t be forgotten too.
-Made by the Japanese Custom Shop only for the domestic market, they were identical to the versions of the American Custom Shop, but stood out for the presence of a vintage style, not 2-pivot, bridge.
+The Set Neck ST72-175RB mustn’t be forgotten too.
+Made in Japan only for the domestic market, it was identical to the version of the American Custom Shop, but stood out for the presence of a vintage style, not 2-pivot, bridge, and for the flatter fretboard.

 In 2013 Custom Shop unveiled the limited edition Ritchie Blackmore 1969 Light Relic Stratocaster, replica of the historical black Fender with which the Deep Purple guitarist played in the early '70s and recorded the album Machine Head and the riff of Smoke on the water.